pesto-students/challenges-batch04-dagaaman/js-exercises/flip-args/README.md

 # Requirements

 ### **What are some good real-life use cases for such a function?**
+- Sorting in reverse order (in a table)
+- Palindrome

 ### **What test cases can you add to the test file?**